-We are applying for access to administrative data from the New York State Department of Labor (NYSDOL) and the New York City Department of Education (DOE) to evaluate the impact of the Letter of Recommendation Program on labor market and education outcomes.
-The labor market outcomes we plan to use are from NYSDOL's Unemployment Insurance (UI) records, which include quarterly reports of gross earnings and associated employer NAICS codes.
-The education records would include de-identified (scrambled identifiers unlinked to other study data) student records on enrollment, grades, attendance, discipline, graduation, and college enrollment.
-Some of our data providers may require us to collect some of these measures averaged across small groups to avoid observability issues that may arise with individual-level data.
+We are also in discussions with the New York City Department of Education (DOE) to obtain measures of education outcomes in high school.
+We have less confidence in our ability to obtain these data, so this part of the pre-analysis plan is more tentative.
+If obtainable, the high school education records would include de-identified (scrambled identifiers unlinked to other study data) student records on enrollment, grades, attendance, discipline, and graduation.
+We may be required to collect some of these measures averaged across small groups to avoid observability issues that may arise with individual-level data.
 If so, this will require us to adjust our regression specification to address the averaged nature of the data.
 An alternative approach to preserve confidentiality may require us to keep labor and education data entirely separate, with identifiers scrambled to prevent re-merging (which would affect which covariates we could include in each set of outcome regressions).

 We intend to analyze labor market and education records for the three-year period following random assignment in one-year increments.
 We are also interested in criminal justice outcomes but are not confident in our ability to obtain the necessary data.